 While it is perfectly reasonable for employers to mandate that their employees perform their job sober (especially when heavy machinery, driving, and/or public safety are concerns), a simple THC test can’t differentiate between off-the-job and on-the-job cannabis consumption OR medical and recreational cannabis.

-The concept of a drug-free workplace is also a hurdle for cannabis legalization and workers’ compensation.
+The concept of a drug-free workplace is also a hurdle for marijuana legalization and workers’ compensation.
 In some states, workers’ comp insurance companies offer businesses a discount on premiums if they operate a drug-free workplace.
 On the surface, this is a great deal: businesses can save money while keeping the number of workplace accidents to a minimum.

 The problem, however, lies with the employees who may have been prescribed cannabis for medicinal reasons.
 No differentiation has been made between recreational cannabis and medicinal for a drug-free workplace.